kungfulon/GoldSrcNetworking/README.md

 This project is licensed under MIT License.

-This project used some files from the Half-Life SDK.
+This project uses Half-Life SDK.
 The license is available at https://github.com/ValveSoftware/halflife/blob/master/LICENSE.

 This project uses Steamworks SDK.
 The license is available at https://partner.steamgames.com/documentation/sdk_access_agreement.